The ultimate guide to Lake Garda

 Lake Garda is where glistening waters meet colourful towns, each with its own distinctive character.
 Add in the mountain backdrop and vineyard-covered countryside, and it’s easy to see why it’s the most popular of the Italian lakes.

 Lake Garda is in the heart of northern Italy, between Venice and Milan – and it’s the country’s biggest lake at 52km long.
-To get there, you’ll fly into Verona airport and then it takes between 45 minutes and 2 ½ hours to drive to the lake, depending on which resort you’re staying in.
+To get there, you’ll fly into Verona or Milan airport and then it takes between 45 minutes and 3 ¼ hours to drive to the lake, depending on which resort you’re staying in.

 There are 25 hubs circling the shores of Lake Garda.
 Hillside villages and harbour towns line the narrower northern tip, surrounded by dramatic mountains.
 The southern end is much flatter and wider, with gently rolling hills and the Sirmione peninsula stretching out from the shore.
 Take a look at some of our favourite places to stay…

-The town of Garda itself is an ever-popular choice on the eastern edge of the lake, full of pavement cafés, waterfront villas and age-old cypress trees.
-The lively promenade brightens up even more at night, when musicians dot the streets and the locals head out for their passegiata – the traditional, pre-dinner walk.
+The town of Garda itself is an ever-popular choice on the eastern edge of the lake.
+Its name comes from the old Germanic word for ‘guard’, in honour of the 5th-century fortress that once stood on the cliff next to the town.
+Now, it’s full of pavement cafés, waterfront villas and age-old cypress trees – not to mention the lively promenade, where you can watch musicians playing and join the locals in the evening for a passegiata, the traditional, pre-dinner walk.

 Our favourite things to do in Garda